miclf/methuselah/README.md

 ## Available scrapers

 What follows is a detailed list of the different scrapers and their parameters.
-All of them return *PHP arrays* but the examples of returned data are expressed in JSON for convenience and readability.
+All of them return *PHP arrays*.

+That being said, examples of returned data are expressed in JSON for convenience and readability.
+These examples are also often shortened for brevity, because no one wants to read JSON dumps of hundreds of similar objects when displaying only two is enough to show how they look like.

 ### Chamber of Representatives